TheAxeC/honoursproject-effect-handler-optimization/doc/log/week-12.md

 ## ICFP Paper: Efficient Compilation of Algebraic Effects and Handlers
 I have begun writing the ICFP paper that is currently called: Efficient Compilation of Algebraic Effects and Handlers.
 Mostly I have been writing the optimisation chapter.
-More specifically, the rewrite rules.
+More specifically, the rewrite rules and the terms that were added for optimization.

 ## Write benchmark programs: parser
+Wrote a first version of the parser.
+It consumes characters and computes a numerical result.